 Home care agencies

 Physiatrist.
 Physical medicine and rehabilitation (PM&R), also known as physiatry, is a medical specialty that involves the process of restoring lost abilities for a person who has been disabled as a result of disease, disorder, or injury.
 Physiatry provides integrated, multidisciplinary care aimed at recovery for the whole person — by addressing the person's physical, psychological, medical, vocational, and social needs.
 The doctor who specializes in physical medicine and rehabilitation is called a physiatrist.
 Physiatrists are board certified by the American Board of Physical Medicine and Rehabilitation.

 Podiatrist.
 A podiatrist specializes in foot care and is licensed to prescribe medication and perform surgery.

 Nurses/nurse practitioners.
-Nurse practitioners specialized in the care of orthopedic conditions may assist your child's physician in providing care.
+Nurse practitioners specialized in the care of orthopedic conditions may assist your child's doctor in providing care.
 In addition, these nurses will help you to understand your child's treatment plan and can answer many of your questions.

 Depending on the specific condition involved, other doctors and healthcare professionals may be involved in treating orthopedic conditions.
 For example, a neurologist or neurosurgeon may assist in treating problems involving the spine because of involvement of the spinal cord.
 Occupational therapists may be involved in treating conditions which require rehabilitation.
 Occupational therapists often work in conjunction with physical therapists.